Autographed photograph of Rosa Parks, one of the first symbols of the fight against racial segregation in the United States.

 Unique piece.

-Rosa Parks (1913 - 2005) was a seamstress who became a symbol of the fight against racial segregation in the United States.
-On December 1, 1955, in Montgomery, Alabama, she refused to give up her seat to a white passenger on the bus.
+Rosa Parks (1913-2005) was a seamstress who became a symbol of the fight against racial segregation in the United States.
+On December 1, 1955, in Montgomery, Alabama, she refused to give up her seat to a white passenger on a bus.
 Taken to the police station, she decided not to pay the fine.

-A young, unknown black pastor, aged 26, Martin Luther King, then organizes a protest and boycott campaign against the bus company: the mobilization is a success and lasts 381 days.
+A young, unknown 26-year-old black pastor, Martin Luther King, then organizes a protest and boycott campaign against the bus company: the mobilization is a success and lasts 381 days.

-In November 1956, the American Supreme Court overturned segregation laws on buses, as they were against the Constitution; in 1964, the Civil Rights Act was passed, prohibiting any form of discrimination in public places; in 2008, Barack Obama became the first black American President.
+In November 1956, the U.S. Supreme Court struck down segregation laws on buses, ruling them unconstitutional; in 1964, the Civil Rights Act was passed, prohibiting any form of discrimination in public places; in 2008, Barack Obama became the first Black U.S. president.

-Rosa Parks was one of the leading figures in the black civil rights movement in the United States.
-Discreet until the end of her life in 2005, there are few autographed documents of hers.
+Rosa Parks was one of the leading figures in the civil rights movement for Black people in the United States.
+Discreet until the end of her life in 2005, few autographed documents of hers exist.